erzahoti/webofthings/README.md

 &nbsp;
 &nbsp;

-To run this web application, you should installed Python and Flask framework.
+To run this web application, you should install Python and Flask framework.

 # Setup